Ugly (film): Soundtrack

+The film's album soundtrack is composed by Tamil film composer G. V. Prakash Kumar, while the background score was provided by Brian McOmber.
+Gaurav Solanki and Vineet Kumar Singh wrote lyrics for the songs.
+It was released on 24 November 2014 through the Zee Music Company label.

 Marketing and release

 Ugly premiered in the Directors' Fortnight section of the 2013 Cannes Film Festival where it received standing ovation.
 It was also screened at the third Ladakh International Film Festival, the 2014 New York Indian Film Festival and the Indian Film Festival of Los Angeles.
 Kashyap had initially intended for the film to release in 2013 but it was delayed as he had filed a petition challenging Cigarettes and Tobacco Products Act, which makes it compulsory for filmmakers to crop or mask any scenes depicting the use of any tobacco, in India.
 However, Bombay High Court refused to give any concessions.
 The Central Board of Film Certification required a "Smoking is Injurious to Health" static warning to be posted in the lower right corner of the frame whenever a character in the film is shown smoking.
 Kashyap fought this regulation stating, "it's the Health Ministry that should take the responsibility of curbing use of tobacco and work towards measures to control it and films should not be a medium to advertise non-smoking."
 Kashyap initially stated that he was not going to release the film until the Board decides to abolish the rule, but after several months of negotiations, he chose to release it with the warning.

-The circumstances that led to the birth of the little girl Kali were separately made as a short film titled Kali Katha.
-It was released in YouTube on 23 December 2014.
 A digital poster of the film was released on 15 May 2013, which was followed by the first theatrical trailer on 12 September 2013.
 The release date was pushed to next year when he second trailer was launched on 15 December 2014.
 Kashyap had also changed his Twitter handle to "UGLYAnurag", as part of the promotional strategy.
 A special screening of the film was held in Mumbai on 23 December 2014, which was attended by several actors including Shahid Kapoor and Alia Bhatt.
 Kashyap said that he saw people reaching out to their children after watching the film which he felt was his purpose behind making the film.

 Ugly was released in India on 26 December 2014 in 300–400 screens, majorly in the metro cities.
 Several trade analysts had predicted that the film would only cater to a niche audience.
 The film was also theatrically released in France and Belgium.
 It was released on DVD on 1 March 2015 and is also available on Amazon Prime Video.